PPML/tabby2/inst/md/readmore.md

 # Organization of the tool

-TabbyII has as its major components an Introduction, Scenarios, Outcomes, Downloads, and Further Description.
+Tabby2 has as its major components an Introduction, Scenarios, Outcomes, Downloads, and Further Description.

 ## Scenarios